Famous people from North East England of the past and present

 Mr Newcastle United

 Newcastle United footballer born Kelloe, County Durham.
-Scored 73 goals for Newcastle in 242 appearances.
-Later he became the Newcastle United manager taking them to two successive FA Cup final victories in 1951 and 1952 and was a director of the club before eventually becoming the club chairman.
+Seymour scored 73 goals for Newcastle in 242 appearances.
+Later he became the Newcastle United manager taking them to two successive FA Cup final victories in 1951 and 1952.
+Later, he was a director of the club before eventually becoming the club chairman.

 Silver Buckles on His Knee